-All members are required to meet the maintenance standards of FAR Part 135.
-Maintenance shall be conducted on a higher standard so as to achieve the highest possible degree of safety.
+All members are required to meet the maintenance standards of FAR Part 135 (or international civil aviation authority equivalent) and those found in FAA AC136-2, Recommended Aircraft Maintenance Practices for Commercial Air Tour Operators.
+Maintenance must be conducted on a higher standard so as to achieve the highest possible degree of safety.